snackzone/activerecord-lite/readme.md

 * Has many through

 ###Did I mention it's searchable?
-* SQLObject#where takes a params hash and uses it to query the DB, returning all matches.
+* SQLObject#where takes a params hash.
-* Where method calls are:
+* #where method calls are:
-  * stackable, as each returns a Relation instance
+  * Stackable.
+SQLObject#where returns a Relation instance
-  * lazy, as queries only fire when the Relation is coerced into an array
+  * Manipulatable.
+SQLRelation instances respond to all Array instance methods
-* Relations also cache queries.
-Storing a relation as a variable and manipulating it in multiple places only results in one query to the DB.
+  * Lazy.
+Queries only fire when necessary, i.e. when the SQLRelation is coerced into an array (you can also call SQLRelation#load to force this).

 ###Coming Soon
 * [x] Relations!